karafka/waterdrop/README.md

 end

 # initialize the listener with statsd client
-listener = ::WaterDrop::Instrumentation::Vendors::Datadog::Listener.new do |config|
+listener = ::WaterDrop::Instrumentation::Vendors::Datadog::MetricsListener.new do |config|
   config.client = Datadog::Statsd.new('localhost', 8125)
   # Publish host as a tag alongside the rest of tags
   config.default_tags = ["host:#{Socket.gethostname}"]